 Emerging Writer Member Profile

 A Dublin transplant in Cork, Aileen writes fiction and non-fiction.
 She was Literature Editor at HeadStuff.org for a time, and has also written for The Bohemyth.
+Her work received an honourable mention in the Atlantis Short Story Contest 2018.
 She has an MA in Literature from the University of Sheffield and works for a publisher.
 She regularly attends workshop at various locations including the Irish Writers Centre, Big Smoke Writing Factory and Doolin Writers Weekend.

 I knew when Dr O’Connell sent for me instead of Jim’s ma early that Sunday morning, that Jim had been in trouble.
 I stood outside the doctor’s redbrick house pushing my hands deep into the pockets of my coat and took a gulp of air before knocking on the door.
 My breath clouded out into the cold like the smoke from the chimneys.
 The dark still hung over the city like a curtain not yet ready to be raised.